wyz23x2/relationlist_doc/index.rst

        The *lis* parameter is renamed to *iterable* and accepts any iterable.
     .. versionchanged:: 1.1.0
        The default value is changed to an empty :class:`tuple` instead of :class:`None` to reflect defaults of :class:`list()` and :class:`tuple()`.
-    .. .. versionchanged:: 1.1.1
-    .. :class:`DeprecationWarning` is raised when :class:`None` is passed to set :attr:`value` to :data:`[]`.
-It will be invalid starting from v1.2.1.

 These are the instances of :class:`RelationList`: